Joseph Rheingold

-Joseph Cyrus Rheingold (October 5, 1903 – June 4, 1978) was a psychiatrist and writer of Fear of Being a Woman (1964) and The Mother, Anxiety and Death (1967), each centered on the theory of maternal destructiveness.
+Joseph Cyrus Rheingold (October 5, 1903 – June 4, 1978) was a psychiatrist and writer of Fear of Being a Woman (1964) and The Mother, Anxiety and Death (1967), which both center on the theory of maternal destructiveness.

 Joseph Rheingold was born in New York City on October 5, 1903.
-His father was Louis Reingold (Joseph added the “h” to his surname as an adult), a Yiddish-language playwright, and a union leader in the tailoring trade.
+His father was Louis Reingold (Joseph amending the 'H' to his surname as an adult), a Yiddish-language playwright, and a union leader in the tailoring trade.
 His mother was Esther Friedman, who devoted her life to charitable works.
 Both of them were originally from Poland.
 They moved from New York to Chicago in 1912.

 Rheingold had four sisters.
 He married Harriet Lange in 1930, though they divorced in 1958.
-They had two sons, Paul Rheingold and Arnold Rheingold.
+They had two sons, Paul and Arnold Rheingold.

 Education

-Rheingold graduated from the University of Wisconsin with a B.S. degree in 1926.
-He then graduated from the University of Illinois Medical School in 1929, and received a Master's degree in pathology in 1930.
-In that same year he became an M.D., and in 1939 became a Diplomate in neurology and psychiatry.
-He did residencies at Michael Reese Hospital in Chicago and Illinois Neuropsychiatric Institute in Chicago, becoming a specialist in neuropsychiatry.
+Rheingold graduated from the University of Wisconsin with a Batchelor's degree in 1926.
+He then graduated from the University of Illinois Medical School in 1929 and received a master's degree in pathology in 1930.
+In 1939, he became a Diplomate in neurology and psychiatry.
+He conducted residencies at Michael Reese Hospital in Chicago, and Illinois Neuropsychiatric Institute in Chicago, becoming a specialist in neuropsychiatry.
 He received further training at the Memorial Foundation for Neuro-Endocrine Research in Worcester, Massachusetts; Boston Psychiatric Hospital; and the Augusta State Hospital in Maine.

 In 1941, Rheingold was awarded a Ph.D. in neurology and psychiatry by the University of Illinois; his thesis dealt with possible organic causes of schizophrenia.
-The thesis, entitled “Autonomic Integration in Schizophrenia: Autonomic Status Determined Statistically, the Thyroid Factor, and a Possible Thyroid-Hypothalamus Mechanism”, was published in Psychosomatic Medicine, the official journal of the American Psychosomatic Society.
+The thesis, titled "Autonomic Integration in Schizophrenia: Autonomic Status Determined Statistically, the Thyroid Factor, and a Possible Thyroid-Hypothalamus Mechanism", was published in Psychosomatic Medicine, the official journal of the American Psychosomatic Society.